-It can be defined as the capacity for doing work.
+What is Energy and Types of Energy: It can be defined as the capacity for doing work.
 The energy of a moving object is known as kinetic energy.
-When an object of mass m, moving with a velocity of magnitude v, this energy can be calculated from the formula.
+When an object of mass m, moves with a velocity of magnitude v, this energy can be calculated from the formula.
 Energy has several forms; Mechanical, Sound, heat, chemical, atomic, electric, etc.

 - SI unit of energy is Joule.